 Wellcome Collection, Reading Room, London | Autumn 2018

 Frome Museum, Somerset | Saturday 20 October | 4:00pm and 7:00pm

 Our Common Salt cine-poem made by artist Lucy Cash, will be on display from the 8th – 16th September at b-side Festival

 Sheila and Sue began collaborating on the idea for Common Salt in 2013, investigating a thread of connected narratives, originally inspired by the hedgerow, as part of Sheila’s two-year Rambles with Nature project.

-Developed over 3 years of research into the colonial and geographical history of England and India, the work is rich and complex, resonant with our contemporary times.
-Working against collective amnesia, Common Salt will activate insights into our past, question our human responsibilities, taking participants on an expansive and emotional time-travel.
+Developed over 4 years of research into the colonial and geographical history of England and India, the work is rich and complex, resonant with our contemporary times.
+Working against our collective amnesia, Common Salt explores the knotty complexity of lucre, enclosures and borders and the economic and social history of trade.